Virtuant/katacoda-scenarios/ansible/04-ansible-wordpress/step1.md

       ping:
 </blockquote></pre>

 3\.
+So, now that you've added some code to the file, confirm it's present in your working directory:

+`ls`{{execute HOST1}}

-At this point, you should run provision your changes to prove that you can connect to the host.
-We do that by running our playbook against our localhost, like this:
+4\.
+At this point, you should run ansible-playbook to prove that you can connect to the host.
+We do that by running our playbook against our localhost, like before:

 `ansible-playbook -i 'localhost,' -c local playbook.yml`{{execute HOST1}}